ARM-software/AVH-SystemModeling/EchoCanceller/Documentation/BUILDANDRUN.md

 - `sh buildAndRun.sh noecho`
 - `sh run.sh noecho`

 With the option `noecho`, the [Modelica](https://www.openmodelica.org/) simulator used will be `Echo.WavEcho` instead of `Echo.VHTEcho`.
-This simulator is not using the [VHT](https://arm-software.github.io/VHT/main/overview/html/index.html).
+This simulator is not using the [Arm Virtual Hardware](https://arm-software.github.io/VHT/main/overview/html/index.html) .
 The VHT block is replaced by a pass-through block.
 The simulation will generate a `signalWithEcho.wav` with no echo cancellation.
 It is useful to have an idea of what is the signal with no pre-processing.

-This is not exactly the same signal has the one used by the VHT because the VHT signal processing chain is adding a small delay in the loop.
-So the far end source is slightly delayed compared to the simulation with no VHT.
+This is not exactly the same signal has the one used by the [Arm Virtual Hardware](https://arm-software.github.io/VHT/main/overview/html/index.html) because the signal processing chain running on [Arm Virtual Hardware](https://arm-software.github.io/VHT/main/overview/html/index.html) is adding a small delay in the loop.
+So the far end source is slightly delayed compared to the simulation with no signal processing.

 If you use the `run.sh` script, you must use the `buildAndRun.sh` script at least once before and with the same option.